algosup/2022-2023-project-5-algorithmics-Team-3/specs/technical/technical-specifications.md

 - **Project Description**

   - The software will be used for the new winery of Krug Champagne to assist with the blending process of champagne.
-The software will focus on the blending task described as follows: **blending, which involves blending still wines from different vineyards and grape varieties to create a consistent flavor profile.** The goal of the software is to produce the closest result to the desired formula with the minimum number of steps.
+The software will focus on the blending task described as follows: **"Blending: The still wines from different vineyards and grape varieties are blended together to create a consistent flavor profile."** The goal of the software is to produce the closest result to the desired formula with the minimum number of steps.

 - **Scope**